Declaration and assignment of variables and constants in Visual Basic

-Variables can be declared either explicitly or implicitly.
+Variables can be declared either explicitly or implicitly in Visual Basic.
 To declare variable explicitly it is required to use Dim keyword or Public keyword to declare the variable as public class or module member (refer the Variables Scope article for more information).

 Type of the variable can be declared using As keyword.

 Dim textVal As String

 If type of the variable is not explicitly stated than it is defaulted to Variant

 Dim keyword is not used when variable is declared implicitly.
 In this case value of the variable assigned directly.

 implicitVal = 10 'Implicit declaration and assignment of the variable

 This is not recommended approach as it may introduce the ambiguity and potential issues with the code.

 In order to force explicit variable declaration in Visual Basic it is required to use Option Explicit statement.
 In this case compile error will occur if implicit variable is identified.